xebia-studio/knappsack/README.md

 * Customize open source version

 ## Build and Deploy Steps
-For a tutorial on how to build and deploy Knappsack please use the following link:
+For a tutorial on how to build and deploy Knappsack please use the Build and Deployment guide included in the ```docs/`` folder:

 [Knappsack Build and Deployment Guide](https://s3.amazonaws.com/knappsack/KnappsackOSSEditionDeploymentGuide.pdf "How to Build and Deploy Knappsack")